itsmeanuj311/Ethical-Hacking-Projects/README.md

 ---

 ## 📂 Project Contents

-- 📄 `Polished_CEH_Project_Swapnil.pdf` — Full report with screenshots and command outputs
-- 📄 `CEH_Project_Swapnil.pdf` — Full report with screenshots and command outputs
+- 📄 `CEH_Project_AP.pdf` — Full report with screenshots and command outputs
-- 🖼️ `Screenshots/` — Real-time evidence of network attacks and defenses
+- 🖼️ `Screenshots/` — Real-time evidence of network attacks and defenses(It may be uploaded later

 ---